A Brief History

 It is of course not surprising then that Stone would select such a monumental battle as an opening action showcase for his film.
 The thing is, however, that in recreating the battle, Stone plays a bit fast and loose with history.
 For example, not only are the war elephants not depicted in the cinematic version battle, when they do show up later in the movie, the Macedonians act as if they had never encountered them before, which of course is not historically correct.
 Moreover, Stone actually combines the events of the Battle of Gaugamela with what occurred in the earlier Battle of the River Granicus (334 B.C…yep, three years earlier!).
 Historically, Alexander was narrowly saved from death by Cleitus the Black.
 In the incident, Alexander was knocked down and about to be killed by a Persian when just then Cleitus severed the Persian’s arm.
 Nevertheless, Stone has this sort of near-death experience occur at Gaugamela.

-But should we be so hard on Stone?
+Question for students (and subscribers): But should we be so hard on Stone?
 Well, here is the most frustrating thing about studying Alexander the Great: the ancient sources themselves are all over the place.
 For example, the Ancient sources estimate that the Persian army at Gaugamela numbered from 250,000 to 1,000,000.
 Moreover, they disagree on casualties.
 According to Arrian, Alexander lost 100 infantry and 1,000 cavalry, but Curtius Rufus claims they lost 300 infantry, while Diodorus Siculus puts the number at 500 infantry.
 It is even worse when we compare the alleged loss of Persian forces.
 While Curtius Rufus claims Persian lost 40,000 of its soldiers, Diodorus Siculus jumps the number up to 90,000 and this time Arrian has the most inflated number when he claims over 300,000 Persians were captured.
 How can they have such disparate statistics.
 Tragically, the original primary sources on Alexander have been lost to history.
 As such, what we have to work with come many years later.
 Both Arrian and Curtius Rufus were Roman historians writing in the first century A.D., over 300 years after the battle took place and even Greek historian Diodorus Siculus wrote in the first century B.C., still centuries after the battle.
 In other words, what you think you may know about Alexander the Great might not be true!
+Please let us know what you think in the comments section below this article.

 We obviously recommend the aforementioned book by Creasy and History Channel documentary and Stone’s film is good for entertainment value as well.